1976 South Carolina Gamecocks football team

 The 1976 South Carolina Gamecocks football team represented the University of South Carolina as an independent during the 1976 NCAA Division I football season.
 Led by second-year head coach Jim Carlen, the Gamecocks compiled a record of 6–5.
+The team played its home games at Williams–Brice Stadium.

+After an upset over No. 16 Ole Miss, South Carolina was ranked No. 19 in the country, the program's highest ranking since 1971.
+It was also the first time the Gamecocks had been ranked in the top twenty in two consecutive seasons since 1959.
+However, the Gamecocks lost three of their last four games, and finished the season unranked.